cardiac-surgery/cardiac-surgery.github.io/password-creation-advice.md

  * Do not make a password which consists of a few full words; XKCD was wrong
- * Keep written records of the mnemonic somewhere safe; if you know how to use encryption software, then that's the safest (and you don't need to write down the passphrase), but if you're more worried about attackers breaking down your door than about forgetting a password of mnemonic, then:
+ * Keep written records of the mnemonic somewhere safe; if you know how to use encryption software, then that's the safest (and you don't need to write down the single passphrase, _if_ you can remember it), but if you're more worried about attackers breaking down your door than about forgetting a password or mnemonic, then:
    - you have a strange life;
    - use a password management tool instead.
  * Don't use a password less than 10 characters.
 Aim to be a little longer.
+   - It's getting ridiculously easy to brute force shorter strings and for historical reasons, 8 characters was a long-term limit on password length, so attack tools focus on that as a limit
+   - Do please go longer than 10 characters!
  * You _might_ end up having to avoid some characters for badly broken websites which can't handle them; if `&` or `'` or `"` results in weird error messages instead of “password not allowed, here's the allowed